-While you are probably already familiar with constructors and access control (public/private), and there are particular issues in relating these to inheritance.
+While you are probably already familiar with constructors, and access control (public/private), there are particular issues in relating these to inheritance we need to consider.

 Additionally we need to consider the use of Abstract classes and method overriding as these are important concepts in the context of inheritance.